Norad-Eduapp4syria/Norad-Eduapp4syria/README.md

 ## License

-All apps included in this repo are licensed under a [BSD 2-Clause license](LICENSE):
+The apps and software developed as part of Eduapp4syria and included in this repo are all licensed under a [BSD 2-Clause license](LICENSE):

 ```
 Copyright (c) 2017, Norad-Eduapp4syria